sunflower-land/sunflower-land/README.md

 # 👶 Getting Started

-You can take a look at the instructions in [CODE_CONTRIBUTING.md](https://github.com/sunflower-land/sunflower-land/blob/main/docs/CODE_CONTRIBUTING.md) to get started on open source contribution for Sunflower Land
+You can take a look at the instructions in [CODE_CONTRIBUTING.md](https://github.com/sunflower-land/sunflower-land/blob/main/docs/CODE_CONTRIBUTING.md) to get started on open-source contribution for Sunflower Land

 # 🧪 Testing